A Look at Each Vaccine: Measles, Mumps and Rubella (MMR) Vaccine

 Natural mumps virus normally grows in cells of the salivary glands.
 Cells are the building blocks of all the different parts of the body, like skin, heart, muscles and lungs.
 Natural mumps virus reproduces itself thousands of times, occasionally causes severe disease, and is passed on to the next person unchanged.

 But the process of "cell culture adaptation" changes all of that.
 Natural mumps virus was first taken from a little girl named Jeryl Lynn Hilleman.
-Jeryl Lynn was the daughter of Dr. Maurice Hilleman, a scientist who, at the time, was working in the research laboratories of a company named Merck, Sharpe & Dohme.
+Jeryl Lynn was the 5-year-old daughter of Dr. Maurice Hilleman, a scientist who, at the time, was working in the research laboratories of a company named Merck, Sharp & Dohme.
 Dr. Hilleman then "grew" the virus in eggs.
 By growing the virus in hen's eggs it became less and less able to grow in human cells.
 This happened because the genes that tell mumps virus how to reproduce itself were changed.
 Now the mumps virus reproduced itself very poorly.

-When this vaccine virus (a now modified form of the natural virus) was put back into other children, it grew very poorly.
+When this vaccine virus (now a modified form of the natural virus) was put back into other children, it grew very poorly.
 Whereas natural mumps virus reproduces itself thousands of times during infection, the mumps vaccine virus reproduces itself probably fewer than 20 times.
 That is why natural mumps virus causes illness, but mumps vaccine virus doesn't.
 However, because the mumps vaccine virus reproduces itself a little bit, it induces immunity against mumps that is life-long.
 (See how vaccines work.)

 What are the side effects of the mumps vaccine?